 I wish I could take credit for these delicious cookies but they belong to Ina Garten in her Parties! cookbook.
-That being said, I just love to bake these because they’re a twist on chocolate chip cookies….chocolate cookies with white chocolate chunks.
-They are delicious, easy to bake and make your kitchen smell awesome.
+That being said, I just love to bake these because they’re a twist on chocolate chip cookies, a chocolate cookie with white chocolate chunks.
+They’re delicious, easy to bake and make your kitchen smell awesome.

 - 1/2 pound unsalted butter (2 sticks), at room temperature